 the Council must terminate his or her appointment.

-[Section 45 amended by No. 18 of 2009 s.
+[Section 45 amended: No. 18 of 2009 s.
 59.]

 46. Terms and conditions not provided for by this Act

 The NEPC Executive Officer holds office on such terms and conditions (if any) in relation to matters not provided for by this Act as are determined by the Council from time to time.